 - To form a bagel out of each ball, press your thumbs through the center of the dough ball.
 Pick the dough up and with it resting in your upward turned palms, fingers through the center hole and thumbs around the outside of the dough; enlarge the hole by gently pulling and squeezing the dough with your hands.
 Continually work your way around the dough while enlarging the diameter of the circle and pulling it, gently into an oval.

-- Brush each bagel with the egg wash, then sprinkle with sesame seeds (or za’atar).
+To make an egg wash, in a small bowl or a cup, whisk together the egg and the 2 teaspoons water.
+Brush each bagel with the egg wash, then sprinkle with sesame seeds (or za’atar).
 Cover with plastic wrap and set in a warm place to rise until approximately double in size.

 - Uncover and bake in a 350-degree oven until golden brown, about 20-30 minutes.
 If baking two pans at once, be sure to rotate them half-way through the cooking time.
 Remove from oven and allow to cool before eating.